 KIRK FRANKLIN: You know it’s all that garbage.
 None of that junk you can take to heaven, but I was bathing in it.
 And a lot of my Christian community was bathing in it with me.

 SCOTT ROSS (reporting): But when Kirk and his family started attending Pastor Evan’s church, Kirk didn’t receive the same treatment he was accustomed to.

 TONY EVANS: You come here the same way everyone comes here-through the Cross.
 At the Cross the ground is very level, so you’re treated like everyone else.
 We recognize your gifts.
-We honor people.
-The Bible says to give honor where honor is due.
+We honour people.
+The Bible says to give honour where honour is due.
 But there’s only one celebrity.
 That’s Jesus Christ.